-The enclosed form of proxy confers discretionary authority upon the persons named with respect to amendments to or variations in matters identified in the Notice of Meeting, or other matters that may properly come before the Meeting.
+The enclosed form of proxy confers discretionary authority upon the persons named with respect to amendments to or variations in appointment of Ernst & Young Ltd.

+matters identified in the Notice of Meeting, or other matters that may properly come before the Meeting.